Market Whales and Their Recent Bets on BAC Options

+In terms of liquidity and interest, the mean open interest for Bank of America options trades today is 8442.07 with a total volume of 39,918.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Bank of America's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Bank of America's whale trades within a strike price range from $28.0 to $55.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Bank of America's big money trades within a strike price range of $28.0 to $41.0 over the last 30 days.

 Significant Options Trades Detected: